 Alien Caveman Shit

 BURNED IN EFFIGY

-Neo-classical melodic death metal from Chicago, IL
+BURNED IN EFFIGY is a neoclassical melodic death metal band from Chicago, IL.

 In January 2022 the band independently released its debut album ‘Rex Mortem’ which was highly acclaimed by leading heavy music media and led to the band sharing the stage with iconic acts such as IMPENDING DOOM and OBSCURA.